NREL/routee-powertrain/README.md

 ## Overview

 The typical user will utilize RouteE's catalog of pre-trained models.
-Currently, the catalog consists of light-duty vehicle models, including conventional gasoline, diesel, plug-in hybrid electric (PHEV), hybrid electric (HEV), and battery electric (BEV).
+Currently, the catalog consists of light-duty vehicle models, including conventional gasoline, diesel, hybrid electric (HEV), and battery electric (BEV).
 These models can be applied to link-level driving data (in the form of [pandas](https://pandas.pydata.org/) dataframes) to output energy consumption predictions.